instructlab/instructlab-bot/docs/dev-env.md

 This will deploy an EC2 instance and update the local `./inventory.txt` file with the public IP of the EC2 instance under `botNode` section.

-To deploy the bot stack on this EC2 instance, fill the same details that you fill in `config.yaml` to `./vars.yml` file and run the following command:
+To deploy the bot stack on this EC2 instance, fill the same details that you fill in `.env` to `./vars.yml` file and run the following command:

 ```bash
 ansible-playbook -i inventory.txt ./deploy-bot-stack.yml